Charitable Companies: Putting the “Good” in Good Governance

 At first glance the above might look like a lot of detail, but starting quite literally from these as first principles and keeping them in mind when making decisions in relation to your charitable company will not steer you wrong.

-If you would like any further information or advice, please do not hesitate to contact Rosie Timoney or one of the other members of the Charity Law Team at Carson McDowell.
+If you would like any further information or advice, please do not hesitate to contact Rosie Timoney or one of the other members of the Charities team at Carson McDowell.